Essential Puppy Supplies

 • A selection of training treats,

-It's essential that you have at least a small bag of good quality puppy food in store; it's probably the most important thing your puppy will need to help him grow strong and healthy and get off to a good start in life!
+You must have at least a small bag of good quality puppy food in-store; it's the most important thing your puppy will need to help him grow strong and healthy and get off to a good start in life!

-Your breeder will probably have given you a diet sheet and a small supply of carefully chosen puppy food.
+Your breeder will likely give you a diet sheet and a small supply of carefully chosen puppy food with which your pup is already familiar.

 A close up of good quality puppy kibble, essential for the development of a young puppy.
 Very colourful!Feed your puppy good quality kibble

-I strongly recommend that you continue feeding your Cocker with this particular puppy food so that you don't interrupt his development or upset his little tummy.
+I strongly recommend that you continue feeding him with this particular puppy food so that you don't interrupt his development or upset his little tummy.

-However, if you decide to change brands later, check the ingredients label of the new brand to make sure your puppy is still getting the exact balance of nutrients his little body needs.
+However, if you decide to change brands later, check the new brand's ingredients label to ensure your puppy is still getting the exact balance of nutrients his little body needs.

-Don't change foods overnight otherwise you risk upsetting your puppy's delicate digestion.
-Instead, feed him with a mixture of both new and old, and gradually replace the old puppy food with the new.
+Don't change foods overnight; otherwise, you risk upsetting your puppy's delicate digestion.
+If you change your puppy's food, feed a mixture of new and old, and gradually replace the old puppy food with the new.

-This way, your pup won't notice any change in his diet and it will give his little tummy a chance to get used to his new food without upset.
+Do it this way, and your Cocker puppy won't notice any change in his diet.
+It will allow his little tummy to get used to his new food without getting upset.

 Two colourful puppy food bowls with bone shape in the bottom.Ideal food and water bowls for your new puppy

-On our puppy supplies checklist you'll find a food bowl and a specially shaped bowl for your puppy's drinking water.
+On our essential puppy supplies checklist, you'll find a food bowl and a specially shaped-bowl for your puppy's drinking water.

-If possible, the sides of the water bowl should slope inwards so that the pup's long ears don't dangle in the water when he drinks.
+The sides of the water bowl should slope inwards so that the pup's ears don't dangle in the water when he drinks, but be aware it doesn't always work as it should.
+Max's ears often dangle inside his water bowl; he walks away, dribbling water from his ears all over the kitchen!

-Ceramic bowls are better than the light plastic ones as they can't be tipped over very easily.
+Ceramic bowls are better than light plastic ones as they don't tip over as easily.

-You might want to put off buying an expensive dog bed for your Cocker, at least until you've managed to control his chewing, otherwise you may come home one day to find that very expensive bed in shreds!
+You might want to put off buying an expensive dog bed for your Cocker until you've managed to control his chewing; otherwise, you may come home one day to find that very expensive bed in shreds!

-However, when your puppy has passed the chewing stage and you're ready to buy his 'Big Boy' bed, here's some useful info on choosing your dog's bed.
+However, when your puppy has passed the chewing stage and you're ready to buy his 'Big Boy' bed, here's some helpful info on choosing your dog's bed.

-Of all the puppy supplies on this page, I'd say that vet bedding is the most useful.
-It's ideal for a young puppy!
+I'd say vet bedding is the most useful of all the puppy supplies on this page.
+It's inexpensive and ideal for a young puppy!

 Puppies chew!
 This puppy has chewed all the stuffing out of his teddy!
 The photo is taken against a pink background.Puppies chew so don't buy an expensive bed just yet!

-It also has a latex-coated open-weave backing which lets moisture through, keeping your puppy dry and you pick it up from any pet shop, or your vet may stock it.
-It can be expensive, but its strength and durability mean it can last for quite a long time.
+It also has a latex-coated open-weave backing which lets moisture seep through, keeping your puppy dry.
+You can pick it up from any pet shop, or your vet may stock it.

-In addition to domestic use, it's also used in vet clinics to provide warmth and comfort for sick animals, or for those recovering from surgery.
+In addition to using it in the home, it's also used in vet clinics to provide warmth and comfort for sick animals or those recovering from surgery.

-You can get it cut to size and line your puppy's crate with it.
-I bought two pieces, one for use in Max's crate while the other was being washed, and nine years later they're still going strong!
+You can cut it to size to line your puppy's crate.
+I bought two pieces, one for use in Max's crate while the other was in the wash.
+Thirteen years later, they're still going strong!

-When your puppy has been trained to chew his own chew toys you might then like to consider buying him his first 'big boy' dog bed.
+When your puppy is trained only to chew his chew toys, it will be the ideal time to buy him his first 'big boy' dog bed.

-Your puppy's coat won't yet need the same grooming as an adult Cocker Spaniel, however, I recommend you begin brushing him and prepare him for grooming as early as possible.
+Your puppy's coat won't need the same grooming as an adult Cocker Spaniel; however, I recommend you begin brushing him and prepare him for grooming as early as possible.

 A selection of grooming brushes for a Cocker Spaniel, photographed against a white background.Your puppy will need a couple of brushes